Every investor must balance risk versus reward, but attempting to buy stocks with a credit card can quickly turn the odds against you.

 Safer ways to invest using a credit card

-Buying stocks with your credit card is risky business, but that doesn’t mean you can’t use your credit card to help you get returns on the market.
+Buying stocks with your credit card is a risky business, but that doesn’t mean you can’t use your credit card to help you get returns on the market.
 There are safer ways to do this which don’t involve directly buying stocks.
 Instead, you can leverage your credit card to grow funds.

 Use an investment app